javascript-tutorial/en.javascript.info/8-async/03-promise-chaining/article.md

 });
 ```

-In the code above, all `.then` are on the same promise, so all of them get the same result -- the result of that promise.
-And all `alert` show the same: 1.
+...But that's a totally different thing.
+All `.then` on the same promise get the same result -- the result of that promise:

 ![](promise-then-many.png)

-If we want to use the value returned by a handler of `.then`, then we should add a new `.then` after it (to chain).
+So in the code above all `alert` show the same: 1.

+In practice chaining is used far more often than adding many handlers to the same promise.

 ## Returning promises

-Normally, the value returned by a handler is passed to the next `.then`.
+Normally, a value returned by a handler is passed to the next `.then`.
 But there's an exception.
 If the returned value is a promise, then further execution is suspended till it settles.
-And then the result of that promise is used.
+And then the result of that promise is given to the next `.then`.

-Let's see it in action here:
+For instance:

 ```js run
 new Promise(function(resolve, reject) {